DNXLabs/terraform-aws-rds-scheduler/README.md

 # terraform-aws-rds-scheduler

-terraform-aws-rds-scheduler is a module to create a schedule to shut down and start a Relational database service (RDS)
+terraform-aws-rds-scheduler is a module to create a schedule to shut down or start a Relational database service (RDS)

 This module requires:
  * Terraform Version >=0.12.20